stoicdavi/phpProjects/calculator/README.md

 ## Features
 - Allow user input
 - Perform calculation
-- Ouput the result of the calculation
+- Output the result of the calculation

 ## Technolgy used
 - php